elainebroche-dev/pf5-iomha-prints/README.md

 - Code on to use calc() in css was based on information found here : [CSS Tricks](https://css-tricks.com/a-complete-guide-to-calc-in-css/)
 - Information on how to use command line sql to deduct 6 months from automatic date was based on an example found here : [SQL Date](https://stackoverflow.com/questions/21309204/how-to-add-time-to-a-datetime-in-sqlite)
 - Code to filter new arrivals was based on information found here : [Date Filter](https://stackoverflow.com/questions/1984047/django-filter-older-than-days)
+- CSS to centre the back-to-top button was based on information found here : [CSS Center](https://stackoverflow.com/questions/2005954/center-a-positionfixed-element)

 ### Content